igoham/CISSP/Misc_Questions.md

 **What uses start and stop flags in transmission**

+Synchronous communications uses start and stop flags in communications

 **Review alarm sensor types for physical security**

 **Why destroy SSDs to prevent data leaks?**